Bart Magunda Katureebe: Career

 From 1975 until 1983, Katureebe worked as a state attorney in the Ministry of Justice.
 From 1983 until 1988, he practiced law in a private setting.
 From 1988 until 1991, he served as the deputy minister for regional cooperation, then deputy minister of industry and technology (1991 to 1992), and State Minister for Health and a member of the National Resistance Council, a legislative body at that time (1992 to 1996).
 From 1994 until 1995, he was the elected member of the Constituent Assembly representing Bunyaruguru County, Rubirizi District.
 From 1996 until 2001, he served as the minister of justice, constitutional affairs and attorney general.
 He went back to private practice in 2001, becoming one of the founding partners of Kampala Associated Advocates.
 Chambers Global named him one of Uganda’s leading lawyers in 2004 and he also served as Board Chairman of the Vision Group (a media company) and served on the Standard Chartered Bank Ltd’s Board of Directors.
 He was appointed a justice of the Supreme Court in 2005.
 On 5 March 2015, he was appointed chief justice.
-On 20 June 2020, he marked his last day in office as a chief justice of the Republic of Uganda and handed over to his Deputy Alfonse OWiny-Dollo to be the Acting Chief Justice.
-On December 8, 2020 he was appointed as a member of International Commercial Expert Committee of the Supreme Court of the People’s Republic of China for a four-year contract, which runs until December 8, 2024.
+On 20 June 2020, he marked his last day in office as a chief justice of the Republic of Uganda and handed over to his Deputy Alfonse Owiny-Dollo to be the Acting Chief Justice.
+On December 8, 2020 he was appointed a member of International Commercial Expert Committee of the Supreme Court of the People’s Republic of China for a four-year contract, which runs until December 8, 2024.